-- Programs

-(b) literacy

-- (c) numeracy

-- (d) study techniques

-- (e) time management and/or organisational skills

-- (f) working with others

-- (g) information technology

-- (h) the requirements of a course.

-- (5) Learner support needs may be identified by one or more of the following:

-- (a) poor attendance or poor assessment outcomes

-- (b) failure to submit assessments

-- (c) initial discussions with academic staff during orientation

-- (d) self-referral by a student

-- (e) a lecturer/tutor identifies that a learner is experiencing difficulty, such as by observation in class or upon review of assessment items submitted

-- (f) when a learner seeks assistance from the College

-- (g) a student subject evaluation survey

-- (h) during an interview with a student

-- as part of an intervention strategy agreed between the learner and the student support team.
+- (1) Learning support is ongoing and available to assist students with the transition to and progression of their studies.
+The support programs utilise a wide range of resources available on the LMS and in the library.
+Individual assistance is available from both teaching and specialist support staff. - (2) Before a course starts, students are provided with information regarding assessment methods and outcomes. - (3) Students are consistently and appropriately monitored by teaching staff and the student support team to ensure their unique or specific needs are identified and met.
+Attendance rolls are taken at each class and assignment submissions are monitored. - (4) The learning support needs of students may arise from issues such as: - (a) English language capabilities - (b) literacy - (c) numeracy - (d) study techniques - (e) time management and/or organisational skills - (f) working with others - (g) information technology - (h) the requirements of a course. - (5) Learner support needs may be identified by one or more of the following: - (a) poor attendance or poor assessment outcomes - (b) failure to submit assessments - (c) initial discussions with academic staff during orientation - (d) self-referral by a student - (e) a lecturer/tutor identifies that a learner is experiencing difficulty, such as by observation in class or upon review of assessment items submitted - (f) when a learner seeks assistance from the College - (g) a student subject evaluation survey - (h) during an interview with a student - as part of an intervention strategy agreed between the learner and the student support team.